NISS seeks collaboration with NCC to improve national security

 From Adanna Nnamani, Abuja

-According to a statement the NCC, NISS Director of Research Estimates and Library Services, Dr. Adegboyega Karim during a recent visit to the Executive Vice Chairman of the NCC, Prof. Umar Garba Danbatta , said the the call was part of a fact-finding mission to advance ongoing research that focuses on globalization and regional integration for sustainable development in Africa.
+According to a statement the NCC, NISS Director of Research Estimates and Library Services, Dr. Adegboyega Karim, during a recent visit to the Executive Vice Chairman of the NCC, Prof. Umar Garba Danbatta, said the the call was part of a fact-finding mission to advance ongoing research that focuses on globalisation and regional integration for sustainable development in Africa.

 He pointed out that the Commission has made significant strides toward the development of Nigeria’s digital economy, and that its regulatory processes present a good opportunity for collaboration to allow the group to conduct additional research on issues relating to telecommunications and national security.